tomas-fryza/vhdl-course/Labs/04-segment/README.md

 end architecture Behavioral;
 ```

+   4. Create a new [constraints XDC](https://github.com/Digilent/digilent-xdc/blob/master/Nexys-A7-50T-Master.xdc) file: `nexys-a7-50t` and uncomment used pins according to the `top` entity.
-   5. Compile the project and download the generated bitstream into the FPGA chip.
+   5. Compile the project and download the generated bitstream `display/display.runs/impl_1/top.bit` into the FPGA chip.
    6. Test the functionality of the seven-segment display decoder by toggling the switches and observing the display and LEDs.
+Change the binary value `AN <= b"0111_1111"` and observe its effect on the display selection.
    7. Use **IMPLEMENTATION > Open Implemented Design > Schematic** to see the generated structure.